-Logo buttons made from mother of pearl with a logo iscribed on them.
+Mother of pearl refers to logo buttons made from mother of pearl with a logo inscribed on them.

-A test garment that checks fit and style, made to ensure that pattern meets the makers expectations, prior to making the final garment.
+A muslin is a test garment that checks fit and style, made to ensure that pattern meets the maker’s expectations, prior to making the final garment.
+Also called Toile.

 Moisture-wicking fabric transfers moisture from the skin’s surface to the garment’s outer layer for faster drying.

 Nap is a fabric texture that runs in a particular direction and requires all pattern pieces be cut facing the same direction.
 A fabric with nap will look different from different directions because of the the variation in colour reflection from threads lying different ways.
 Fabrics with nap are Velvet, Corduroy, and terry cloth.
 Checking for nap is particularly important when cutting.